Arrive Casablanca, Morocco

 Erfoud | Desert Oasis

-Explore the fortified desert town of Rissani, seeing the quarry — site of fossilized fish.
-Cross the soaring desert dunes of Erg Chebbi by four-wheel-drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
-Discover the otherworldly landscape like a local, on camel back.
+This morning, discover the fortified desert town of Rissani.
+Continue to the desert dunes of the Sahara by four-wheel drive vehicle, where a reception with mint tea and pastries awaits at your nomadic tented camp.
+The stunning reddish-hued sand dunes can reach up to 500 feet high, creating an otherworldly landscape.
+Experience it like a local on camel back.
 Then, return to your camp for a traditional meal before a campfire.
+Slumber tonight in comfort, as the sounds of the desert lull you to sleep.

 Ouarzazate | Road of a Thousand Kasbahs

-Journey overland to Ouarzazate, once a stopping point for traders.
-En route, take in views of the High Atlas’ southern slopes, intersecting the Dades Valley’s flourishing crops, irrigation canals and palm trees; then, travel along the “Road of a Thousand Kasbahs.”
+Journey overland to Ouarzazate, once a stopping point for African traders travelling to the cities of Morocco and Europe.
+En route, absorb views of the High Atlas’ southern slopes, intersecting the Dades Valley’s flourishing crops, irrigation canals and palm trees.
+Travel along the “Road of a Thousand Kasbahs” to Ouarzazate and your delightful oasis of a hotel.

 Ouarzazate | Doorway to the Desert